AdrianLThomas/presentations/slides/load-testing-with-k6/load-testing-with-k6.md

 ---

 <!--
-ENHANCEMENTS

 TODO
-- Content
-  - Check final TODOs
-  - Look at config in GHA again if time.

 - Timings
   - Trial run: does it all fit?
   - Mark candidates for skipping if time required
-- Styling
+- Content
-  - Improvements / Marp theme?
+  - Look at config in GHA again if time.

  -->